Ronke adjusted her sun shades with shaky hands.

 She was praying to all the deities she knew in the hopes that it was nothing.

 She was not sure that she could survive another heartbreak.

 In her thirty three years of existence, she had experienced probably every single type of betrayal that could happen in a romantic relationship.
 In secondary school, she had lost her virginity to a boy who made a bet with his friends that he could bed her.
 In University, two boyfriends cheated on her with her friends; another two dumped her for younger models.

 Those experiences had hardened her and made her more selective about boyfriends, but she had still fallen victim to a few more.
 One had lied to her about his marital status, another had lied to her about his occupation.
 A few wanted her as arm candy and nothing more.
 Then there was Esosa, who had been her most devastating encounter.

-Esosa was quiet, but quiet in that manner that wealthy men were quiet.
+Esosa was quiet, but quiet in that manner that wealthy men were.
 That confident calm that came with financial prowess.
 That self-assurance that had them speaking very little, but commanding an entire room when they did.
 It also did not help that he was oozing finesse and dripping with swagger.

 All he had done was walk past her that fateful night at the club, and her mouth had gone dry.
-His cologne had wrapped itself around her and tugged her until she found herself a few feet away from where he sat alone at the VIP table.
+His cologne had wrapped itself around her and tugged until she found herself a few feet away from where he sat alone at the VIP table.